sharp119/profit_grocery_application/docs/bestseller_and_category_implementation.md

 ## Overview

 We implemented a streamlined approach to displaying bestseller products and category grids with several key design goals:

+> **IMPORTANT NOTE**: This document reflects the simplified implementation after removing conflicting bestseller implementations.
+The previous implementation was causing issues where the app would show different numbers of products depending on how it was launched (12 when launched from VS Code, 6 when reopened after being closed).
+All redundant code including the old `BestsellerRepository` and `SmartBestsellerGrid` has been removed.

 - Minimize Firestore queries using an efficient caching strategy
 - Separate data fetching from UI rendering